RodrigoPalazon/rodrigo_website/README.md

 ```

-Click [Here](assets/images/readme_deployment.png) to retrieve picture for some of the buttons and more detailed explanations of the above process.
+Click [Here](assets/images/readme_deployment.png) to retrieve the picture for some of the buttons and more detailed explanations of the above process.

 ## CREDITS:
 ---